-The anniversary of the death is traditionally remembered by:
+The anniversary of one’s death is traditionally remembered by:

-Because of the solemnity of the day, most people avoid any festivity or participation in any joyous activity.
+Due to the solemnity of the day, many people avoid festivities or participation in joyous activities.

-The “oversight” may be “remedied” by setting aside another day for the observance, for that year only, lighting the memorial candle, and observing the Yahrzeit rituals on that day.
+If the exact day of death is uncertain, one may choose a date close to the date they think it might fall on and observe that day as the Yahrzeit from then on.
+If you miss the Yahrzeit, this may be remedied by setting aside another day for observance, for that year only, and lighting the memorial candle and observing the Yahrzeit rituals on that day.